The Science

 It helps us understand what happens in a healthy body on a daily basis and what goes wrong when problems occur.

-How the body adapts is defined by the laws and commonly accepted principles of Physiology:
+This adaptability is orchestrated by various fundamental laws and principles of Physiology:

 The human body is constantly adapting.

-Right Stimulus and Right Movement are central to Proper Technique exercise.
+In essence, Right Stimulus combined with Right Movement form the foundation of Proper Technique exercise.

-Modern rehabilitation and sports training programs incorporate "Proper Technique" (Right Stimulus and Right Movement) exercise to safely train and maintain ideal neuromuscular function.
+Modern rehabilitation and sports training methods prioritize "Proper Technique" exercises, which combine Right Stimulus and Right Movement, to ensure the safe and consistent training of optimal neuromuscular functionality.

 The laws of Physiology and how they apply to foot and gait function.

-The mechanics of natural barefoot gait is considered ideal.
+However, once these populations begin wearing shoes, the incidence of foot-related issues rises.
+The mechanics of natural barefoot gait is deemed ideal.

-Over 85% of shoe-wearing North Americans will see a healthcare professional for a foot-related problem 1.4 times in their lifetime.
+In contrast, over 85% of North Americans who regularly wear shoes will seek out a healthcare professional due to a foot-related concern on an average of 1.4 times in their lifetime.

 The Critical Foot-Brain Connection